Genome size: Variation in genome size and gene content

-With the emergence of various molecular techniques in the past 50 years, the genome sizes of thousands of eukaryotes have been analyzed, and these data are available in online databases for animals, plants, and fungi (see external links).
+Since the 1950s, with the emergence of various molecular techniques, the genome sizes of thousands of eukaryotes have been analyzed, and these data are available in online databases for animals, plants, and fungi (see external links).
 Nuclear genome size is typically measured in eukaryotes using either densitometric measurements of Feulgen-stained nuclei (previously using specialized densitometers, now more commonly using computerized image analysis) or flow cytometry.
 In prokaryotes, pulsed field gel electrophoresis and complete genome sequencing are the predominant methods of genome size determination.

 Nuclear genome sizes are well known to vary enormously among eukaryotic species.
 In animals they range more than 3,300-fold, and in land plants they differ by a factor of about 1,000.
 Protist genomes have been reported to vary more than 300,000-fold in size, but the high end of this range (Amoeba) has been called into question.

-In eukaryotes (but not prokaryotes), genome size is not proportional to the number of genes present in the genome, an observation that was deemed wholly counter-intuitive before the discovery of non-coding DNA and which became known as the "C-value paradox" as a result.
-However, although there is no longer any paradoxical aspect to the discrepancy between genome size and gene number, the term remains in common usage.
-For reasons of conceptual clarification, the various puzzles that remain with regard to genome size variation instead have been suggested by one author to more accurately comprise a puzzle or an enigma (the so-called "C-value enigma").
+Genome size in eukaryotes was thought to be proportional to the complexity of an organism but by the mid-20th century it became apparent that closely related species could differ substantially in the size of their genomes.
+This counter-intuitive observation gave rise to what became known as the "C-value paradox."

+By the end of 1960s this "paradox" was resolved by the discovery of repetitive DNA and the realization that much of the differences in genomes sizes was due to the presence or absence of large amounts of repetitive DNA.
+Further advances at that time indicated that most of the DNA in large genomes was non-functional junk DNA and only a small fraction corresponded to functional DNA, including the functional parts of genes.

 Genome size correlates with a range of measurable characteristics at the cell and organism levels, including cell size, cell division rate, and, depending on the taxon, body size, metabolic rate, developmental rate, organ complexity, geographical distribution, or extinction risk.
 Based on currently available completely sequenced genome data (as of April 2009), log-transformed gene number forms a linear correlation with log-transformed genome size in bacteria, archaea, viruses, and organelles combined, whereas a nonlinear (semi-natural logarithm) correlation is seen for eukaryotes.
-Although the latter contrasts with the previous view that no correlation exists for the eukaryotes, the observed nonlinear correlation for eukaryotes may reflect disproportionately fast-increasing non-coding DNA in increasingly large eukaryotic genomes.
+Although the latter contrasts with the previous view that no correlation exists for the eukaryotes, the observed nonlinear correlation for eukaryotes may reflect disproportionately fast-increasing junk DNA in increasingly large eukaryotic genomes.
 Although sequenced genome data are practically biased toward small genomes, which may compromise the accuracy of the empirically derived correlation, and ultimate proof of the correlation remains to be obtained by sequencing some of the largest eukaryotic genomes, current data do not seem to rule out a possible correlation.